marciogualtieri/reader/README.md

  * Find a way to inject dependencies using different profiles (development, production, test, etc), so one can safely use mock-ups in tests.
  * Coverage reports with [sbt-scoverage](https://github.com/scoverage/sbt-scoverage).
+ * ScalaStyle seems to get confused with some of macroid's macros, so some checks will fail for macroid code.
+ * Refactor AndroidTests to Scala.